nicolaiolsen/XLGearBanker/README.md

 ### Remove items from a gear set

 Accidentally added an item to the wrong set?
 Fear not!
-When an item belongs to a set a new menu item appears in the drop-down menu, similar to adding items, this menu item reads 'XLG remove >'.
+When an item belongs to a set a new menu item appears in the drop-down menu, similar to adding items, this menu item reads 'XLGB remove >'.
 Clicking on one of the sets listed in the sub-menu will result in removing that gear piece from the set again.

 ### Remove a gear set

 If you've spelled a name wrong (Sorry no support for renaming sets yet) or just don't like a set you've previously created you can remove it with the slash_command  "/xlgb_removeset setNumber".
-**Warning:** This slash_command will immediately remove the gear set specified without any prompts, with no way to restore the gear set.
-(Doesn't delete the items themselves but removes your hard work of adding things to a set)
+**Warning:** *This slash_command will immediately remove the gear set specified without any prompts, with no way to restore the gear set.
+(Doesn't delete the items themselves but removes your hard work of adding things to a set).*

 Examples:
 /xlgb_removeset 2

+### Assign sets to storage chest

+To assign items to a chest simply open up the chest you want to assign to and use the slash_command "/xlgb_assign setNumber".
+This will assign the items from the set to the opened chest up to the total chest size number of items assigned.
+**Note:** *The argument 'setNumber' should be a number between 1 and total number of sets.*
+*For now when you assign a set to a chest, only the current items in the set will be assigned to the chest.
+This means if you add new items to the set after you assigned a set to a chest, you'd have to resassign (unassign -> assign) the set again.*

+Example:
+/xlgb_assign 4

+### Unassign sets from storage chest

+If you want to remove (or reassign) a set from sets assigned to a chest, you'd open the chest you want to unassign the set from (similar to assigning sets) and use the slash_command "/xlgb_unassign setNumber".
+This way the items in the set will be unassigned (unless they also appear in another set).
+**Note:** *The argument 'setNumber' should be a number between 1 and total number of sets.*

+Example:
+/xlgb_unassign 4

 ***

 ### List of slash_commands